 Out of the ordinary Beauty Tips that work.
 Use toothpaste on yellow nails.

 Peta2 to the rescue!
 The magical ingredient in today’s DIY beauty blend is strawberry (have you noticed our fruity theme on the peta2 blog?).
+Strawberries contain malic acid which helps remove tooth discoloration.
 101 Positive Affirmations That Kick Your Inner Critic’s Ass.
 Eight Products You Think You Need—But Don't - Health.
 Here's a secret the $50 billion cosmetics industry doesn't want you to know: You don't need almost any of what they're peddling.

 Truth is, that our bodies are smart, and long before the advent of $200 eye creams—or even basic shaving cream—we were all doing just fine.
 Of course, some of the products we use have appeal beyond their utility: They smell good, they feel good, they make us look good.
 Others—and especially some of the ones sold to us as things we need—are nothing more than marketing ploys that create more problems than they solve.
 Don't buy it?
 This tidbit from the annals of cosmetics history might convince you: When a certain shampoo maker discovered their hairwash was causing dandruff, the story goes, they didn't reformulate the product—they marketed a dandruff shampoo.

 But when it comes to personal care, less really is more—and that goes for the bare necessities as well.
 Shaving Cream Another thing you don't need.
 How to Make Your Own Beauty Products from Scratch - Health.
 Let's keep things simple this week.